viamrobotics/docs/docs/mobility/frame-system/_index.md

 ## How the Frame System Works

-`viam-server` builds a tree of reference frames for your robot with the `world` as the root node and regenerates this tree following reconfiguration.
+`viam-server` builds a tree of reference frames for your machine with the `world` as the root node and regenerates this tree following reconfiguration.

 Access a [topologically-sorted list](https://en.wikipedia.org/wiki/Topological_sorting) of the generated reference frames in the machine's logs at `--debug` level: